autumnchris/wikipedia-viewer-reactjs/README.md

 # Wikipedia Viewer (React.js)

-My project for the [Build a Wikipedia Viewer challenge](https://learn.freecodecamp.org/coding-interview-prep/take-home-projects/build-a-wikipedia-viewer) as part of the curriculum for Coding Interview Take Home projects on [freeCodeCamp](https://www.freecodecamp.org).
+A front-end web app that takes a search input and gets a list of Wikipedia search results using the Media Wiki API.
 Built with React.js.

+Inspired by the [Build a Wikipedia Viewer challenge](https://learn.freecodecamp.org/coding-interview-prep/take-home-projects/build-a-wikipedia-viewer) as part of the curriculum for the [Coding Interview Prep](https://www.freecodecamp.org/learn/coding-interview-prep) on [freeCodeCamp](https://www.freecodecamp.org).

 ---